Post Updated on December 9, 2020

 Instead of trying to eliminate media all together, the media detox is about lessening your consumption day-by-day.
 Print out the challenge and cross off each day as you complete it!

-The idea is to keep following the previous day’s instructions, but keep removing stuff.
+The idea is to keep following the previous day’s instructions while removing more each day.
 For example: On Day 4, you would avoid checking media until after lunch AND avoid media after dinner.

 Wait until after lunch to check any forms of media.
 Eat your lunch without doing anything else at the same time (this is something I really struggle with!)

 Limit yourself to reading/watching/listening to only 3 links all day.
-So you could read 2 blog posts and watch 1 YouTube video.
+For example, you could read 2 blog posts and watch 1 YouTube video.
 Challenge yourself to be selective!

 Go all day with only one tab open on your computer at a time.
 It’s tricky, but possible!
-I actually did this for one of my monthly goals in June.
+I actually did this for one of my monthly goals.

 Go media-free all day.
-Work on that project you’ve been wanting to do for a while.
-Using your computer is totally fine, but avoid browsing other sites for ‘inspiration’.
+Work on that project you’ve been wanting to do for a while, read a book, or try a new recipe.

-I hope you find this challenge really helpful and get to spend some quality time doing what makes you happy!
+I hope you find this challenge really helpful and get to spend some quality time doing the things you enjoy.